 Engineering Laboratory at NIST

-Dr. Howard H. Harary is Director of the National Institute of Standards and Technology’s (NIST’s) Engineering Laboratory, which addresses the measurement and standards needed to support technology-intensive manufacturing, construction, building energy efficiency, and smart grid and cyber-physical systems.
+Dr. Howard H. Harary retired as Director of the National Institute of Standards and Technology’s (NIST’s) Engineering Laboratory, which addresses the measurement and standards needed to support technology-intensive manufacturing, construction, building energy efficiency, and smart grid and cyber-physical systems.
 The Engineering Laboratory also conducts research to reduce the risks of fire, earthquakes, tornadoes, and other natural and manmade hazards.

 A New York native, Dr. Harary received his bachelor’s degree in physics with honors from the State University of New York at Stony Brook in 1974, and a physics doctorate from Harvard University in 1983.
 He was a post-doctoral research fellow at Yale University from 1983 to 1985.
 Dr. Harary is a member of the American Society for Mechanical Engineers (ASME) Council on Standards and Certification, a member of the ASME Board on Standardization and Testing, and is the government representative to the Board of PDES Inc., an industrial consortium working in the area of the digital exchange of manufacturing information.

 Mr. Steve Hogan is the Deputy Product Support Manager for the Office of the Secretary of Defense, specifically working on the F35 single-seat fighter jet.
 Prior to taking this role in 2020, he served as the Sector Vice President of Global Sustainment and Supply Chain for Northrop Grumman’s Technology Services sector.

 He earned a BSME from UMD and a master’s degree in Engineering Management from George Washington University.
 He’s been awarded Meritorious and Superior Civilian Service Awards by the Department of the Navy.
 Mr. Hogan also graduated from the U.S. Navy’s senior executive development program.